nattatorn-dev/job-quest-2017/README.md

+## Please fork this repo and work on the test.

 ### Front-end

 #### TODO

+* It's your job to refactor the code!
+* Refactoring tasks
   * Use component/container concept
   * Remove the logic from reducer and move it to a selector
   * Refactoring code to remove repetition.
   * Extract function for reusability.
   * Readability of your code.

 ### Bonus